Francis 2.0? A Canadian pope? Here’s what you can expect from the conclave

 At the same time, some of the cardinals over the age of 80 who are ineligible to vote in the conclave may have influenced cardinal electors to consider returning to a pre-Francis era with a more conservative approach to the papacy, said Higgins, Basilian distinguished fellow of contemporary Catholic Thought at the University of Toronto’s St. Michael’s College.

-The cardinal electors who will vote for the new pope will begin the secretive process to elect the successor to Francis starting Wednesday.
-Pope Francis, who died on Easter Monday, was known for his outreach to the marginalized, such as the poor, migrants and the LGBTQ2+ community, and for embracing mercy, inclusion and humility over focusing on doctrine.
+The cardinal electors who will elect the new pope will begin the secretive process to elect the successor to Francis starting Wednesday.
+Pope Francis, who died on Easter Monday, was known for his outreach to the marginalized, such as the poor, migrants and the LGBTQ2+ community, and for focusing on mercy, inclusion and humility over doctrine.

 From the “quantifiable point of view,” Higgins sees most of the cardinals as being satisfied with how Francis ran the church of about 1.4 billion Catholics.